ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 For any profile of ACE, the following holds.

-* The new ACE workflow defined in {{sec-workflow}} is effectively possible to use.
+* The SDC workflow defined in {{sec-workflow}} is effectively possible to use.
 This is beneficial for deployments where the communication leg between C and the RS is constrained, but the communication leg between the AS and RS is not.

-* When the new ACE workflow is used, the "token_upload" parameter defined in {{sec-token_upload}} is used:
+* When the SDC workflow is used, the "token_upload" parameter defined in {{sec-token_upload}} is used:

-  - To inform the AS about C opting in to use the new ACE workflow.
+  - To inform the AS about C opting in to use the SDC workflow.

   - To request the AS that the follow-up successful access token response will have to include certain information, in case the AS has successfully uploaded the access token to the RS.

   - To inform C that the AS has attempted to upload the issued access token to the RS, specifying whether the uploading has succeeded or failed.

-* When the new ACE workflow is used, it remains possible for C to always obtain the issued access token from the AS.
+* When the SDC workflow is used, it remains possible for C to always obtain the issued access token from the AS.

   That is, by specifying the value 2 for the "token_upload" parameter in the access token request, C will ensure to receive the access token from the AS, even in case the AS successfully uploads the access token to the RS on behalf of C.